-How to watch Nope (2022): Is it streaming yet?
+How to watch Nope (2022): Is the latest Jordan Peele movie streaming yet?

 Nope (2022): Where to stream

-If you live in the US, you can rent the movie today on Amazon, Apple TV and Vudu - as well as a variety of other VOD platforms.
+If you live in the US, you can buy or rent the movie today on Amazon, Apple TV and Vudu - as well as a variety of other VOD platforms.

-It's not yet available to purchase, and rental is not cheap, either.
-A 48-hour HD or 4K rental will set you back $19.99 on Prime Video.
+It's also available to watch on Peacock, if you have a premium subscription.

-In the UK, it's expected to land with VOD services like Prime Video and the Sky Store sometime in September, possibly around September 26.
+In the UK, it's not available on any subscription services, but you can rent or buy on services like Prime Video and the Sky Store.

 Nope (2022): Trailers